-I was reading I read a client named Cynthia, 23, from my area, Bay Ridge Brooklyn when we heard the Bay Ridge Hum forcing us to pause.
+Friday March 31, 2006 - I read a client named Cynthia, 23, from my area when we heard the Bay Ridge Hum forcing us to pause.
 Stepping out on the terrace, we heard the hum loud and clear, its origins not determined from where we stood.
 "I think it's a resonance may have something to do with the Verrazano Bridge," Cynthia said, surveying the area.

-A reporter from the New York Sun contacted me about the Bay Ridge Hum, after finding the column I posted above and making a survey about the hum with local residents.
+Wednesday May 17, 2006, 8:10 PM --A reporter from the New York Sun contacted me about the Bay Ridge Hum, after finding the column I posted above and making a survey about the hum with local residents.
+It's something mechanical.

-I live in Bay Ridge on the water at 4th Ave. and 101 Street.
-Monday morning, on 4th Ave. and 73 Street, a 12-foot-wide sinkhole opened, after a water main break, making national news.
+I live in Bay Ridge on the water at 4th Ave. and 101st Street.
+Monday morning, on 4th Ave. and 73 Street, a 12-foot-wide sinkhole opened, after a water main break, making national headlines.

 A Florida woman whose car plunged into a gaping Brooklyn sinkhole on Monday remains hospitalized "in excruciating pain."
 "I'm just glad to be alive," a heavily sedated Nancy Batista, 46, of Kissimmee, Fla., told The Post from her bed at Lutheran Hospital in Brooklyn, where she's being treated for cuts and bruises.
 "I can't move.
 I'm in a lot of pain . . .
 They're running a battery of tests," she said, speaking in a weak whisper.
 "It was a nightmare," she said of the cavernous hole that almost swallowed her SUV as she turned onto 73rd Street from Fourth Avenue in Bay Ridge.
 "I was just driving and all of a sudden the road caved in.
 Oh my God, I freaked out," she said, adding, "I drove all the way here from Florida and then this happened.
 I thought I was going to die."